-dot1x timeout re-authperiod (262)
+Related Commands dot1x timeout re-authperiod (269)

-dot1x timeout This command sets the time that a switch port waits after the maximum request quiet-period count (see page 259) has been exceeded before attempting to acquire a new client.
+dot1x timeout quiet-period uiet-period This command sets the time that a switch port waits after the maximum request count (see page 266) has been exceeded before attempting to acquire a new client.
 Use the no form to reset the default.